NEZNAMY/TAB/.github/wiki/feature_guide_global_playerlist.md

 | update-latency | false | When **enabled**, plugin will send ping update to players on other servers, since backend servers only send ping updates of players on the same server.
 This is displayed as the green bar in tablist, unless altered by a mod / resource pack (?). <br /> <br />When **disabled**, ping of players on other servers will be set to 0 (5 bars).  <br /> <br />Disabled by default, because it's not only not very useful, but also has a very high CPU usage to due spamming a large amount of packets (especially on large networks). |

 ## Grouping players only from certain servers
-In case you want multiple servers to share playerlist, but not with every server, simply create a server group and put servers there.
+In case you want multiple servers to share playerlist, but not with every server, create a server group and put servers there.
 The default example
 ```
 global-playerlist:
   server-groups: